vimvaders/vimvaders.github.io/_posts/2015-08-20-watch-me-surf-the-internet.markdown

 ![http objects extraction from Wireshark]({{ site.url }}/assets/hackcon2015/http-objects.png)

 There is only one resource, the page `byld.iiitd.edu.in`.
-We compared the extracted page with the online one but they resulted to be the same.
+We compared the extracted page with the online one, but they resulted in being the same.

 Then we started analyzing the other packets.
 There are a lot of HTTPS connections to google and facebook, so we thought about a crypto challenge.